Project-Babble/ProjectBabble/README.md

 - Crop your mouth out of the frame
 - Open VRCFT
 - Install the babble module
-- Test in VRC with a VRCFT compatible avatar
+- Test in VRC with a VRCFT-compatible avatar

 ## Useful links